HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 Note that Lighthouse might mark some third parties as potentially render-blocking while their size is so small that they don’t have any tangible effect on the render-blocking time.
 This is the case for third parties like Google Fonts or Google/Doubleclick Ads whose median render-blocking time is 0ms.

 A blocked main thread has a big impact on [First Input Delay (FID)](https://web.dev/fid/) and [Interaction to Next Paint (INP)](https://web.dev/inp/) performance metrics.
 To provide good web page responsiveness, the FID should be 100ms or less and INP below 200ms.
-There is research about [correlation between Total Blocking Time and Interaction to Next Paint on mobile devices](https://github.com/GoogleChromeLabs/chrome-http-archive-analysis/blob/main/notebooks/HTTP_Archive_TBT_and_INP.ipynb) documented by [Annie Sullivan](https://twitter.com/anniesullie).
+There is research about <a hreflang="en" href="https://github.com/GoogleChromeLabs/chrome-http-archive-analysis/blob/main/notebooks/HTTP_Archive_TBT_and_INP.ipynb">correlation between Total Blocking Time and Interaction to Next Paint on mobile devices</a> documented by <a hreflang="en" href="https://twitter.com/anniesullie">Annie Sullivan</a>.
 It shows that the lower the main thread blocking time, the larger the percent of websites meet good INP and FID thresholds.
 That leads to a conclusion that it becomes harder to achieve good core web performance metrics if the third parties are blocking the main thread for such a long time as in the YouTube example.
 Moreover, other third-parties and first-party assets might also contribute to the render-blocking effect.
 Despite this, there are many ways to minimize the render-blocking effect of third parties.
 This will be further explored in the next section.

 ## Web performance best practices